Our New Home: Why We Decided to Buy a Toy Hauler

 One other key feature that sold us on this particular RV was the tank capacity.
 We have 2 black water tanks (80 gallons total), 3 grey water tanks (98 gallons total) and a 100 gallon fresh water tank.
 We plan to boondock or moochdock as much as we can during our travels, so being able to go longer periods of time without the need to dump or fill tanks is important to us.

 The Cyclone offers so many more features than those I described, but these are the reasons we bought ours.
 The space and layout, tank capacity, the multi-use functionality of the garage room sold us on buying a toy-hauler.
-Please feel free to reach out to us and ask specific questions you may have about this RV.
+Please feel free to reach out to us about living in a toy hauler and ask specific questions you may have about this RV.

 You can watch the full tour of our 2021 Cyclone 4007 Toy Hauler below.
 Be sure to head to our YouTube channel to like and subscribe to follow along on our adventures, as well as on Instagram @theflyinghens.